volodymyrhudyma/blog/content/blog/git-stash-like-a-pro.md

 #### Staged And Unstaged Changes In The Same File

-It is also possible to have both, staged and unstaged changes in the same file:
+It is also possible to have both staged and unstaged changes in the same file:

 ![Git Staged And Unstaged Changes In The Same File](/img/screenshot-2021-07-17-at-12.32.22.png "Git Staged And Unstaged Changes In The Same File")

 ## Stashing Staged And Unstaged Changes

-Now, after learning what are staged and unstaged changes, we can answer the question - **git stash** command saves both, staged and unstaged changes, but after re-applying them, all changes become unstaged:
+Now that we've learned what staged and unstaged changes are, we can answer the question - **git stash** command saves both staged and unstaged changes, but after re-applying them, all changes become unstaged:

 ![Git Stash Staged And Unstaged Changes](/img/screenshot-2021-07-17-at-12.38.07.png "Git Stash Staged And Unstaged Changes")

 ## Tracked And Untracked Files In Git

-Now, after we know that **git stash** is able to work with both, staged and unstaged changes, we need to know if it works with both, untracked and tracked files.
+Now that we know that **git stash** is capable of working with both staged and unstaged changes, we need to know how it works with untracked and tracked files.

-But before answering that question, let's learn what are untracked and tracked files in Git.
+But before we answer that question, let's learn what untracked and tracked files are in Git.

 #### Untracked Files

-If you create a new file in your working directory, by default it will appear as untracked, because it is not in the Git version system.
+By default, when you create a new file in your working directory, it will show as untracked because it is not in the Git version system.

-I created a new **MyComponent.tsx** component and executed **git status** command:
+I created a new **MyComponent.tsx** component and executed the **git status** command:

 ![Git Untracked File](/img/screenshot-2021-07-17-at-12.45.38.png "Git Untracked File")

-Git informs us that file is untracked with the following message: **Untracked files**.
+Git tells us that the file is untracked with the following message: **Untracked files**.

 #### Tracked Files

-Tracked files are files that are about to be committed the next time you execute **git commit** command.
+Tracked files are files that should be committed the next time the **git commit** command is executed.

-To move a file from untracked to tracked state, execute the **git add** command.
+To move a file from the untracked to the tracked state, run the **git add** command.

 Tracked files are usually marked with a green color: